Best Psychological Horror Games

 The mind can be a scary place, especially in a good psychological horror game.
 Here are our picks for the best psychological horror games on Steam and other platforms.

-While many horror games rely on jumpscares and gory violence to creep players out, the more story-driven ones use atmospheric settings and cerebral writing to infiltrate our minds.
+While many horror games rely on jumpscares and gory violence to creep players out, the more narrative-driven ones use atmospheric settings and ingenious writing to infiltrate our minds.

 We often refer to these games as psychological horror since the player’s own notions regarding characters, events, and locations set the tone for what’s to come.